Flux Site Extractor

 - Once all the data is in Flux, we can pull this data into various software, including Dynamo and Grasshopper.
 In the Grasshopper example below, I have used Elefont to bake the geometry into Rhino so that they are on the correct layers.
 This process is not essential and can be left out if required.

 Grasshopper script to import Flux’s Site Extractor data

 If you are using Dynamo, then it becomes a bit more complicated as we need to create Revit elements, not just pure geometry as is the case with Rhino.
 To create a Revit toposurface, we can use ‘Topography.ByPoints‘ node.
 But before we can use this we need to extract the mesh vertices with ‘Mesh.VertexPositions‘.
 Other keys such as water, roads and parks come in from Flux as 3D elements and typically you’ll want to flatten these before bringing them into Revit to make them more usable.
 To do this we can project the curves onto a plane using ‘Curve.Project‘.
 We can then create either detail lines or model lines from the flattened projected curves.
 The 3D building key is the most tricky.
 Since Dynamo is unable to create in-place masses we need to explore other options.
 The best option in my opinion is to create a direct shape using the ‘DirectShape.ByMesh‘ node.
 Note that the category of the direct shape cannot be changed once it has been created.

 Dynamo script to import Flux’s Site Extractor data

-- Note that although you may have selected certain data fields to be extracted such as ‘Buildings (accurate height)’, this is completely dependent on the data coming out of Open Street Map.
-This means that some of the Flux keys may be empty depending on your location.
+- Note that although you may have selected specific data fields to be extracted such as ‘Buildings (accurate height)’, this is entirely dependent on the data coming out of Open Street Map.
+This limitation means that some of the Flux keys may be empty, depending on your location.